We don't usually spend much time thinking about our eyes. But a tiny little bump on your eyelid can change everything.

 Sometimes, these glands can get clogged up with old oil, dead skin cells, and old skin bacteria (our skin has bacteria on it all of the time — just not enough to cause infections).
 When this happens, the glands can't act like water sprinklers anymore.
 Instead, they're suddenly more like water balloons — big and full of liquid that can't get out.

 The result?
 You look in the mirror and see a little bump on your upper or lower eyelid (it might look like a zit).
-Styes are not infections.
-But they can become infected and get very big, red, and swollen.
+A stye can become infected and get very red and swollen.

 What Can You Do?